crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ...
 ```

-Echidna will report a sequence with the maximum gas consumption for every function, once the fuzzing campaign is over.
+Once the fuzzing campaign is over, Echidna will report a sequence with the maximum gas consumption for every function.